rachxh/Pokemon/README.md

 # Pokemon-dex

-This is project is an index search for Pokemon
+This app has created an index search for Pokemon

 ## Technologies used